-Join the Oncology Division of the Canadian Physiotherapy Association for a Webinar on the clinical recognition and management of bone metastasis.
+Join the Oncology Division of the Canadian Physiotherapy Association for an online course on the clinical recognition and management of bone metastasis.

 The Oncology Division has put together an expert panel moderated by Shirin Shallwani to provide an overview of the nature and risks associated with bone metastasis as well as guidelines on functional management and exercise interventions.
 Cases will highlight clinical management within our physiotherapy scope of practice.

 Dr. Kristin Campbell, BSc, PT, PhD, Physiotherapist & Professor

 Dr. Kristin Campbell, BSc, PT, PhD, Physiotherapist & Professor is a licensed physical therapist and a Professor in the Department of Physical Therapy at the University of British Columbia.
 She also an Affiliated Scientist in the Cancer Control Program at the BC Cancer Research Institute.

 Her research focus is on the role of exercise in cancer rehabilitation and survivorship has been funded by the Canadian Cancer Society Research Institute, Michael Smith Foundation for Health Research and Physiotherapy Foundation of Canada and others.
 She is the co-lead of the 2019 exercise guidelines for cancer survivors from the American College of Sports Medicine and in 2020 received a Distinguished Achievement Award for Overall Excellence Mid-Career from the Faculty of Medicine at UBC.